songyoungoh/team_bassconnections_eurosat/README.md

 # Bass Connections 2023-2024
 We are Bass Connections Team working on tracking climate change with satellites and artificial intelligence at Duke University.
 This repository provides an image classification model using PyTorch.
-It utilizes a ResNet-50 architecture and is trained on EuroSAT dataset which was released by Helber et al. in 2019.
+It utilizes a ResNet-50 architecture and is trained on the EuroSAT dataset released by Helber et al. in 2019.
 Our evaluation metrics include a confusion matrix and accuracy rate on the test data.

 ## Dataset
-The dataset used in this project is sourced from the EuroSAT (https://github.com/phelber/EuroSAT) comprised of 10 different classes.
-We use a 80%-20% of training-test split ratio.
-You can download it via https://drive.google.com/file/d/158N0Rg0tjCBMDtJrmz8tPPIy-u9OprGR/view?usp=drive_link
+This project utilizes the EuroSAT dataset, which offers satellite images categorized into 10 distinct classes.
+The dataset is available for public access and can be found on the [EuroSAT GitHub repository](https://github.com/phelber/EuroSAT).
+You can download it via https://drive.google.com/file/d/158N0Rg0tjCBMDtJrmz8tPPIy-u9OprGR/view?usp=drive_link.
+For our specific project, the data is split into a training and testing set with an 80%-20% ratio.

+The dataset is organized in the following directory hierarchy:
+Train_Test_Splits
+│
+├── train
+│   ├── AnnualCrop
+│   ├── [Other Classes]
+│
+└── test
+    ├── AnnualCrop
+    ├── [Other Classes]

 ## Requirements
-- **torch**
-- **torchvision**
-- **sklearn**
-- **numpy**
-- **pandas**
-- **matplotlib**
-- **seaborn**
-- **os**
-- **random**
-- **collections**
-- **ssl**
+matplotlib==3.7.2
+numpy==1.23.5
+pandas==2.0.3
+protobuf==4.23.4
+scikit_learn==1.3.0
+seaborn==0.13.0
+torch==2.0.1
+torchvision==0.15.2

+use pip install -r requirements.txt to install all the requirements.

 ## Usage
 1. To do EDA, use 'eda.ipynb' which would give you a good sense of the EuroSAT data.